gerardbm/atomic/README.md

 2. Change the theme name to `ZSH_THEME="atomic"` in the file `~/.zshrc`.
 3. Reload Zsh with `source ~/.zshrc`.

-### Tmux

-This config file has two sections: key bindings and status bar design.
-Most of the key bindings have double navigation, using arrow keys and using Vim keys (hjkl).
-It fits perfectly in a workflow with vim.
-Status displays system information (hostname, session, time and date), very useful for working in fullscreen mode.

-Installation in Tmux:

-1. The file `.tmux.conf` has two sections: the theme and the scheme color.
-2. Copy the sections you are interested in and paste them to your `~/.tmux.conf` file.
-3. Reload the new config using the command `Ctrl+a r`.
-4. Make sure you have the Powerline fonts installed.
-(Status bar uses the Powerline look).

 ### Vim-airline

 It's a vim-airline theme using Atomic colors and it's vailable for Terminal and Gvim.